-For many investors, the notion of taking their stock portfolio across the pond is intimidating at best.
-Between currency fluctuations, political uncertainty and unfamiliar accounting standards, it's easy to see why.
+For many investors, the notion of taking their stock portfolios across the pond is intimidating at best.
+Between currency fluctuations, political uncertainty and unfamiliar accounting standards, it’s easy to see why.

 A growing body of evidence, however, suggests exposure to foreign stocks can deliver some important diversification benefits to an otherwise U.S.-centric portfolio, helping to offset Wall Street volatility and distribute risk over multiple economies.

-Consider the Morgan Stanley Capital International, or MSCI, EAFE Index, a stock market index of 21 developed markets including Europe, Australia and the Far East.
+Consider the iShares MSCI EAFE, an exchange-traded fund, or ETF, that closely tracks the Morgan Stanley Capital International, or MSCI, EAFE Index, a stock market index of 21 developed markets including Europe, Australia and the Far East.

-John Thompson, portfolio manager for asset allocation services firm Ibbotson Associates, recommends investors earmark 25 percent to 30 percent of their total equity portfolio to global stocks.
+John Thompson, partner and head of investment solutions at Hewitt EnnisKnupp, recommends investors earmark 25 percent to 30 percent of their total equity portfolio to global stocks.